 - Identity theft: Some insurers cover your personal information and identity as a part of their basic coverage, but many require you to pay an extra fee to be covered for the cost of legal fees, lost wages or restoration costs if your identity is stolen.

 Discounts are one of the best ways to save money on your premium and could have a meaningful impact on what you pay each year for coverage.
 You may be able to find cheap house insurance in Laredo by taking advantage of some of the following discounts:

-- Bundling or multi-policy: If you purchase your auto insurance from the same company as your homeowners policy, you may save a small amount on both premiums.
+- Bundling or multi-policy: If you purchase your auto insurance from the same company as your homeowners policy, you may save on both premiums.
 Bundling policies often offers the greatest savings opportunities.

 - Non-smoker: Some insurers will reward non-smokers with a discount on their homeowners policy.

-- Claim-free: Your insurer may give you a discount if you go for a certain period of time, such as three to five years, without making a claim.
+- Claims-free: Your insurer may give you a discount if you go for a certain period of time, such as three to five years, without making a claim.

 - Protective devices: Most insurers will give you a discount for things that make your home safer.
 This often includes smoke and fire alarms, sprinkler systems and anti-theft alarms and devices.